polterguy/phosphorusfive/plugins/p5.strings/README.md

   no1:regex:/phosphorus/i
   no2:regex:/Hansen/i
   no3-string:Five
-index-of:x:/../*/_data?value
+p5.string.index-of:x:/../*/_data?value
   src:x:/../*/_src/*?value
-index-of:x:/../*/_data?value
+p5.string.index-of:x:/../*/_data?value
   src:x:/../*/_src/*?node
 ```

 As you can see, in the last invocation, the results are "grouped" by their "friendly names", which are "no1" and "no2",  etc. This is often,
 with more complex regular expression source invocations, easier to both read, and handle afterwards.

-## [join], joining things to strings
+## [p5.string.join], joining things to strings

-The *[join]* Active Event, allows you to join the results of an expression for instance, into a single string value.
+The *[p5.string.join]* Active Event, allows you to p5.string.join the results of an expression for instance, into a single string value.
 Consider this code.

 ```
 _data
   foo1:Hello
   foo2:" "
   foo3:World
-join:x:/-/*?value
+p5.string.join:x:/-/*?value
 ```

 The above would produce "Hello World" after being evaluated.
 You can also pass in two optionally arguments, *[wrap]* and *[sep]*, which are